 The Ancient City is approached through the 1.2km-long, high-walled Siq – a crack in the rock, torn apart by tectonic forces.
 Just as you start to think there’s no end to the Siq, you catch breathtaking glimpses ahead of the most impressive of Petra’s sights, the Treasury, known locally as Al Khazneh.
 Carved out of iron-laden sandstone to serve as a tomb, the Treasury gets its name from the misguided local belief that an Egyptian pharaoh hid his treasure in the top urn.
 The Greek-style pillars, alcoves, and plinths are truly masterpieces of masonry work.

-From the Treasury, the way broadens into the Outer Siq, riddled by more than 40 tombs known collectively as the Street of Facades.
+From the Treasury, the way broadens into the Outer Siq, riddled with more than 40 tombs known collectively as the Street of Facades.
 Just before you reach the weather-worn 7000-seat Theatre, notice a set of steps on the left.
 These ascend to the High Place of Sacrifice, a hilltop altar, an easy but steep 45-minute climb.
 Descend to the other side of the mountain via the Garden Tomb, Roman Soldier’s Tomb, and Garden Triclinium, and follow your nose back to the Street of Facades, not far after the Theatre.

 Almost opposite the Theatre, you’ll notice another set of steps that lead to a fine set of tomb facades cut into the cliffs above.
 These belong to the Royal Tombs and are worth a visit not just as they illustrate some of the best carvings in Petra, but also because they give access to another of the city’s mystic high places.
 To climb to the plateau above the Royal Tombs (one-hour round trip), pass the Urn Tomb, with its arched portico, and look for stairs just after the three-story Palace Tomb.
 If the tea vendor at the top is available, ask him to show you an aerial view of the Treasury.
 Return the way you came or search out a set of worn steps leading down a gully to the Urn Tomb.